 - When the grill has reached 400-450 degrees inside (most grills have notoriously unreliable temperature gauges on the outside so I just stick an oven thermometer in there right on the grill grates), turn off one burner and brush that side of the grill with a little vegetable oil.
 Then set your chicken pieces on there skin side down and shut the lid.
 This is grilling over indirect heat since your chicken pieces won't actually be over the flames at this point.

-- Cook the chicken for about 7-10 minutes on the first side before flipping, closing the lid again, and cooking for another 7-10 minutes.
-Time will vary depending on just how how your grill is and the size of your chicken pieces.
+- Cook the chicken for about 7-10 minutes on the first side (10-15 minutes if cooking bone-in chicken breasts) before flipping, closing the lid again, and cooking for another 7-10 minutes.
+Time will vary depending on just how your grill is and the size of your chicken pieces.

 - Flip the chicken again and move to the area of the grill that is directly over the flames (the direct heat area).
 Grill just until the skin is well browned and crisp, about 3-5 minutes.
 When the chicken is getting close to 165 degrees for breasts or 180 degrees for legs and thighs when tested with an instant read meat thermometer, it is almost done and you can brush on the barbecue sauce.
 During this last portion of grilling when the meat is over direct heat, be careful to stay close to the grill and watch for any flare-ups.
 You can always move the meat back to the indirect heat side of the grill if it needs more time to cook through.